The Ultimate Timor Leste Backpacking Guide (Updated for 2025)

 Lospalos

 In the east of the country is the home of the Fakaluku people with their bizarre houses on stilts.
-There isn’t much more to do in Lospalos, but it’s a suitable spot on your way to Jaco Island.
+There isn’t much more to do in Lospalos, but it’s a suitable stop on your way to Jaco Island.

 Com

 Com is the closest thing Timor Leste has to a backpacker resort.
-Right on the beach with plenty of guesthouses, quaint bars, and all in all a relaxing atmosphere.
-In a bout of cosmic coincidence, I went there during the 2023 Total Solar Eclipse.
+Right on the beach with plenty of guesthouses, chill bars, and all in all a relaxing atmosphere.

 Venilale